scality/Zenko/swarm-production/README.md

 ### Access and Secret Keys

-SKIP THIS STEP IF YOU ARE USING ZENKO ORBIT
+SKIP THIS STEP IF YOU ARE USING ZENKO ORBIT.

 The default access and secret key pair is `deployment-specific-access-key` / `deployment-specific-secret-key`.
-Changing them is a must, and can be done by updating the `SCALITY_ACCESS_KEY_ID` and `SCALITY_SECRET_ACCESS_KEY` environment variables in the `secrets.txt` file.
+You must change them.
+Do this by updating the `SCALITY_ACCESS_KEY_ID` and `SCALITY_SECRET_ACCESS_KEY` environment variables in the `secrets.txt` file.

 ### Endpoint Name

-SKIP THIS STEP IF YOU ARE USING ZENKO ORBIT
+SKIP THIS STEP IF YOU ARE USING ZENKO ORBIT.

-By default the endpoint name is `zenko`, you may change this to the host name presented to your clients (for example `s3.mydomain.com`) by exporting the `ENDPOINT` environment variable prior to deploying:
+By default, the endpoint name is `zenko`.
+You can change this to the host name presented to your clients (for example, `s3.mydomain.com`) by exporting the `ENDPOINT` environment variable before deployment:

 ```shell
 $ export ENDPOINT=s3.mydomain.com
 ```

-## Deploying
+## Deployment

 Deploy the stack: